QUICK ANSWER

 Do not expect to book Pearson VUE before DBPR approval

-DBPR says fingerprint results may take up to this long after FDLE submission
+DBPR says fingerprint results may take this long after FDLE submission

 Keep moving Your application is pending but nothing is missing.